OpenNMT/OpenNMT/README.md

 * `reverse_src`: If 1, reverse the source sequence.
 The original sequence-to-sequence paper found that this was crucial to achieving good performance, but with attention models this does not seem necessary.
 Recommend leaving it to 0.
-* `init_dec`: Inintialize the hidden/cell state of the decoder at time 0 to be the last hidden/cell state of the encoder.
+* `init_dec`: Initialize the hidden/cell state of the decoder at time 0 to be the last hidden/cell state of the encoder.
 If 0, the initial states of the decoder are set to zero vectors.
 * `hop_attn`: If > 0, then use a *hop attention* on this layer of the decoder.
 For example, if `num_layers = 3` and `hop_attn = 2`, then the model will do an attention over the source sequence